-Using the students concept of a ‘self help tool’ as a starting point, we conducted co-design workshops and discovery research with community legal centres, legal aid, and financial counselling services to understand the problems and complexities with the fines system in Victoria.
+We designed collaborative workshops with community legal centres, legal aid, and financial counselling services to build a human-centred understanding of the problems and complexities faced within the Victorian fines system.

-We designed and developed FineFixer, building a responsive web app that serves as a self-help tool and a central resource for fines information.
+Informed by our user research, we designed and developed a responsive website that serves as both a self-help tool and a central resource for fines information.